KhiopsML/khiops-doc/docs/setup/conda.md

 You can consult the limitations or known problems corresponding to your operating system:

 === "Users on :material-apple: macOS"
+    ??? tip "Important Note for users upgrading from the previous pyKhiops package (up to 10.1)"

+        If you are upgrading from a version prior to Khiops 10.2, it is essential that the `pykhiops` package is not installed in your Python environment.
+This ensures that your upgrade process is smooth and that the new version of Khiops installs without conflicts.

+        To uninstall pykhiops, please execute the following command in your terminal or command prompt (use **admin rights** if necessary):

+        ```sh
+        pip uninstall pykhiops -y
+        ```

+        Alternatively, you can just create a new, fresh Conda environment and install the Khiops Conda package therein.

+    ??? danger "Pip and Conda Khiops installations **should not be mixed.**"

+        If the users wish to switch from a Conda-based installation to a Pip-based installation, they need to, first, deactivate the Conda environment Khiops is installed into.
+Or, alternatively, they need to uninstall the Khiops Conda package:

+        ``` sh
+        conda remove khiops
+        ```

     !!! warning
         On the first run of Khiops, **an MPI-related popup may appear** due to parallel execution sockets.
 To avoid these popups and ensure optimal performance, please configure Khiops to not accept incoming connections.
 To this end, enter the following commands in your shell: